About Programs Investing in Change Communities

 GFC Goes to Harvard

-GFC Co-CEOs Whitney and Niko were given an amazing opportunity this summer to attend the Harvard Business School's Strategic Perspectives in Nonprofit Management with a generous scholarship from the Bay Area Harvard MBA Alumni group.
+GFC CEO Whitney Smith and former GFC Co-CEO Niko Everett were given an amazing opportunity in summer 2007 to attend the Harvard Business School's Strategic Perspectives in Nonprofit Management with a generous scholarship from the Bay Area Harvard MBA Alumni group.
 The program welcomed 100 non-profit leaders from around the world to work with the HBS faculty to examine their missions and rethink our approaches for implementation and replication.

 Shop